infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 backend).
 However, again please note that in this case tracing is preferred since `f` can be traced.

-Let's consider a more realistic example where the function is not amendable to
+Let's consider a more realistic example where the function is not amenable to
 tracing:
 ```jldoctest nlp
 julia> function g(a)